talron23/NodeJS_query_ElasticSearch/README.md

 ### CloudWatch

-While waiting for the provisiong for the cluster, we will go on creating a CloudWatch log group to stream data in near real time to our domain using CloudWatch subscription.
+While waiting for the provisioning for the cluster, we will go on creating a CloudWatch log group to stream data in near-real time to our domain using CloudWatch subscription.

 Go to the CloudWatch log groups and select the cloudtrail log group which was automatically created when we created the trail.
 Create a subscription for this group: